nogre/around_the_agora/README.md

 - Database of Thought Experiments, sorted by categories, similar to PhilPapers.
 - Particular pages accessible by card number (above)
-- Feature to randomly select Thought Experiment from selected Categories
+- Random selection of Thought Experiment, restricted by category, tags, etc.

 ##### Expansions